garrysblog/DS3231-Alarm-With-Adafruit-RTClib-Library/README.md

 # Using the DS3231 alarm with the Adafruit RTClib library

 The DS3231 Real Time Clock module includes two alarms.
 Support for these was added to the Adafruit RTClib.
-The examples here
+The examples here cover using the alarm.

  - Setting an alarm and polling the SQW pin to monitor its status (DS3231-RTClib-Adafruit-Alarm-Poll-SQW.ino)
  - Setting an alarm and polling using alarmFired (DS3231-RTClib-Adafruit-Alarm-Poll-alarmFired.ino)
  - Sending the Arduino to sleep and waking it using the alarm and SQW pin (DS3231-_RTClib-Adafruit-Alarm-Sleep.ino)

-More details are available on my blog https://garrysblog.com
+More details are available on my blog https://garrysblog.com/2020/07/05/using-the-ds3231-real-time-clock-alarm-with-the-adafruit-rtclib-library/

 ## Setting the alarm
 **setAlarm1(DateTime, alarm_mode)**